lastuhinanton/isolate_sys/README.md

 ![1681476566172](image/README/1681476566172.png)

-You see the file root system and it is Alpine isolate OS like in Docker!
+You will see the root system file, which is an isolated Alpine OS similar to Docker!

 Let me be honest i'm really exiceted about it!

-If you would like to close just run `exit` command in your terminal.
+To exit, simply run the `exit` command in your terminal.

 That's it!

-Thank you, Reader, for your attention.
+Thank you for your attention, Reader.